 WAG Rescue takes in any dog or puppy in need regardless of their age or condition.

 WAG Rescue provides medical and emotional care for these animals and places them in a nurturing environment where they receive training and learn socialization skills until they are ready to be adopted into loving, permanent homes.
 WAG Rescue promotes the compassionate treatment of all animals and seeks to educate the public about responsible pet ownership and advocates spay/neutering of pets in order to prevent overpopulation and much animal suffering.
 WAG Rescue also serves as a resource for all lost and found animals in western Hays County.

 From the outset, WAG Rescue established a working relationship with Dr. Mike Sheffield of Wimberley Veterinary Clinic and Dr. Todd Henry of Cypress Creek Animal Hospital.
-They have graciously given us a discount on veterinary care for our dogs.
-We could not function without the support and excellent care our dogs receive from them.
-We also have a working relationship with Emancipet utilizing the discount given a non-profit charity for spay & neuter surgery for WAG Rescue dogs.
+More recently, Dr. Phillip Schwarzlose of Four Paws Veterinary Hospital, San Marcos has joined our team of vet care professionals.
+They have all graciously given us a discount on veterinary care for our dogs.
+We could not function without their support and the excellent care our dogs receive from them.
+Additionally, we have a working relationship with Emancipet utilizing the discount given a non-profit charity for spay & neuter procedures for WAG Rescue dogs.

 To build a modest facility on our refuge property to house our dogs that are not in foster care.
 We need a permanent structure that can be properly sanitized and house all of our dogs during inclement weather.